The popularity of video streaming services has skyrocketed over the past few years.

-It’s not uncommon to be a subscriber to one or two or three of them and still pay less than they would for the services offered by most of the major cable companies.
+It’s not uncommon for people subscriber to one or two or more of them and still pay less than they would for the services offered by most of the major cable companies.

-But on the other side of the coin, it’s also fairly common to be a subscriber to none of them ‘ and still watch the latest movies and TV shows.
+On the other side of the coin, some people subscribe to none of them and still watch the latest movies and TV shows.

-New figures reported by finance news site CNBC.com show that 35% of millennials share the passwords of their streaming accounts, while 19% of Gen X subscribers do the same, followed by 13% of Baby Boomers.
+According to finance news site CNBC.com, 35% of millennials share the passwords to their streaming accounts, while 19% of Gen X subscribers do the same, followed by 13% of Baby Boomers.

 Piracy or practicality: Is it OK to share your streaming account login?

-So how does your favorite streaming service feel about you passing along your account info with your friends and family?
+So how does your favorite streaming service feel about you passing along your account info to your friends and family?
 Here are their official positions (or at least as close to official as we could find) on password sharing: